pubnub/c-sharp/csharp.net/README.md

 You can also view and inspect the tests for additional insight.

 NuGet usage and example screencast is also available here: https://vimeo.com/pubnub/videos/search:.net/sort:date/format:detail

+## Object Cleanup

+For best performance after completion of all intended operations, please call the EndPendingRequests() method of the Pubnub instance, and assign it to null.
+This will help ensure speedy resources cleanup when you are done with the object.

 ## Running the Demo App

 1. Open up the solution file